-Future Land Use Map Place Type Community Mixed Use Place Type Description · · The Community Mixed Use place type designation encourages a mix of uses, including single- and multi-family residential, commercial, civic, mixed-use, and recreational uses.
+Future Land Use Map Place Type Community Mixed Use Place Type Description Focuses on small-scale, compact, mixed use development patterns that serve all modes of travel and act as an attractor for county residents and visitors.
+Types of appropriate uses include office, retail, mixed use, recreational, commercial, institutional, and multi-family and single-family residential.
+The Community Mixed Use place type designation encourages a mix of uses, including single- and multi-family residential, commercial, civic, mixed-use, and recreational uses.
 Typical zoning associated with this place type includes moderate density residential, commercial, office and institutional, and mixed-use.
-Analysis The Community Mixed Use place type provides opportunities for moderate-density housing (up to 15 units/acre) but lower density residential development is appropriate when limitations to mixed use developments exist, such as the subject property's lack of direct access to I-40, I-140, or an existing collector street.
+Analysis The Community Mixed Use place type provides opportunities for moderate- density housing (up to 15 units/acre) but lower density residential development is appropriate when limitations to mixed use developments exist, such as the subject property's lack of direct access to I-40, I-140, or an existing collector street.
 In general, the proposed R-10 rezoning is more consistent with the residential densities and types of uses allowed under existing R-15 and I-2 zoning.
 The R-10 base density of 3.3 dwelling units/acre is more consistent with that range than the 2.5 units/acre base density allowed in the R-15 district.
 In addition, the current I-2 zoning designation would allow for the commercial uses recommended for Community Mixed Use areas but is more commonly associated with Commerce Zones because of the range of industrial uses possible.